kdeldycke/awesome-billing/README.md

 The old-fashioned way of payment: by the way of banks.

-- [Open IBAN](https://openiban.com) - Free and Public IBAN Validation and Calculation Webservice.
+- [Open IBAN](https://openiban.com) - Free and public IBAN validation and calculation webservice.
-- [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC Codes for personal use only.
+- [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC vodes for personal use only.
 - [Swift Codes Repository](https://github.com/PeterNotenboom/SwiftCodes) - A repository that seems to scrape the website above.

 ### Online Payments